 Try to Avoid Themed Rooms

 You might be in a Moroccan mood right now, but will you still love that boho vibe in five years' time?
-It's okay to throw in some Aztec accents and the odd printed pouf or exotic throw, but entire rooms built around just the one theme will become dated very quickly.
-Mix it up, and fuse elements of the look you love with modern and traditional décor that will complement each other and work together over the long term.
+It's okay to throw in some Aztec accents and a few printed pillows or an exotic throw, but entire rooms built around just the one theme will become dated very quickly.
+Mix it up, and fuse elements of the look you love with modern and traditional décor that complement each other and work together over the long term.

 Budget for the Next Wave

 Interior trends have a habit of changing on us, but that shouldn't stop you from buying that "in" piece you really love.
 Put aside a budget that allows you to move within the times and enjoy those sporadic moments; it's fun to play with what's new.
-But really consider what you spend your money on because furniture trend cycles are shorter than ever before in the "Age of Disposable Décor."
+But really consider what you spend your money on because furniture trend cycles are shorter than ever before.

 We suggest a separate savings account for the major makeovers such as the bathroom or kitchen.
-These can be costly too; on average, a high-end kitchen can set you back over $50,000.
+These can be costly—on average, a high-end kitchen can set you back over $50,000.
 As the two biggest and most frequented rooms of the house, they are the first thing to make your home look dated.
-Don't say to yourself, "Oh well, I hired a designer five or 10 years ago."
 We're here to say it's time for a refresh.
 That's when that dedicated décor savings account will come in handy.